 This article on The Dogs of the Dow was written by Net Net Hunter member Bryan Shealy.
 Bryan worked in the inventory business for 5 years which gives him an edge in net net investing.
-Article image (creative commons) by Marco Verch, edited by The Broken Leg.
+Article image (creative commons) by Marco Verch, edited by Broken Leg Investing.

 Have you turned on the TV recently and watched the DOW streaming across the screen?